Coronavirus death toll leaps in China's Hubei province, party bosses sacked

 Wuhan, a city of 11 million people, remains under virtual lockdown, and other major Chinese cities are facing severe travel restrictions.

-United Airlines (UAL.O) said it would extend cancellations of all U.S. flights to China through late April, meaning all U.S. passenger carriers flying to China had now canceled flights into late April.
+United Airlines said it would extend cancellations of all U.S. flights to China through late April, meaning all U.S. passenger carriers flying to China had now cancelled flights into late April.

-The move is the latest disruption to international travel that has paralyzed businesses and played havoc with major conferences and sporting events.
+The move is the latest disruption to international travel that has paralysed businesses and played havoc with major conferences and sporting events.

-The Mobile World Congress, an annual telecoms industry gathering that draws more than 100,000 visitors to Barcelona, was canceled on Wednesday after a mass exodus by exhibitors due to coronavirus-related concerns.
+The Mobile World Congress, an annual telecoms industry gathering that draws more than 100,000 visitors to Barcelona, was cancelled on Wednesday after a mass exodus by exhibitors due to coronavirus-related concerns.

 The Formula 1 Chinese Grand Prix, originally set for Shanghai on April 19, was postponed, as was Singapore’s annual rugby sevens tournament scheduled for April 11-12, a source familiar with the matter said.